 The City Law School began life way back in 1852 as the Inns of Court School of Law, a combined effort between the four Inns of Court to deliver barrister training.
 Soon after the bar vocational training market was opened up in the late 90s, breaking the Inns’ monopoly, City University took over the course.
-It continues to be delivered mostly at the original Inns of Court School of Law campus in Gray’s Inn.
+Until now it has been delivered mostly at the original Inns of Court School of Law campus in Gray’s Inn.
 But City has now moved to a £30 million law school in Clerkenwell.
 The impressive new building includes a seven-storey glass tower, plus a four-storey brick building to adjoin it.
 All City Law School students will be located here.

 The downside to City’s status as the original Bar Course is that it can lead to a tendency to rest on its laurels.
 Students tell us that the advocacy training and wider teaching “vary enormously”, with classes “sometimes brilliant, sometimes awful”.
 A recent graduate elaborates: “Often the emphasis was on dragging up the advocacy of the weakest in the class, i.e. ‘stand up straight’, ‘speak up’ etc. Where it was good, it tended to be very good; however, it wasn’t always able to reach that level.”